 There are many events that occur during the year that can affect your tax situation.
 Preparation of your tax return involves summarizing transactions and events that occurred during the prior year.
 In most situations, treatment is firmly established at the time the transaction occurs.
 However, negative tax effects can be avoided by proper planning.
 Please contact me in advance if you have questions about the tax effects of a transaction or event, including the following:

 - Pension or IRA distributions.

 - Significant change in income or deductions.

 - Job change.

 - Marriage.

 - Attainment of age 591⁄2 or 73.

 - Sale or purchase of a business.

-- Sale or purchase of a residence or other real estate.

 - Retirement.

 - Notice from IRS or other revenue department.

 - Divorce or separation.

 - Self-employment.

-- Charitable contributions of property in excess of \$5,000.